Atabord/JSSchool/ChallengeC05/README.md

 ![Image of how popup looks like](images/bookshelf-popups.png "Image of popup")
 ![Image of how dropdown looks like](images/bookshelf-dropdown.png "Image of dropdown")

+## Note: Ajax calls will only works using a server, so I used VS live-server plugin while developing the project

 ## Watch it runing in your device:
 https://atabord.github.io/JSSchool/ChallengeC05/